anojndr/RAG-Forge/DOCS.md

 ### System Dependencies

 -   **Go**: Version 1.23.1 or higher.
--   **Docker & Docker Compose**: Required to run the main application and the transcript microservice together.
 -   **`pdftotext`**: Required for PDF text extraction.
 On Debian/Ubuntu, install with `sudo apt-get install poppler-utils`.
 -   **Chromium-based Browser**: Required for the `/extract` endpoint and Twitter/X features.
 Install Google Chrome, Chromium, or another compatible browser.